COMBINE-lab/salmon/getting_started/index.md

 **Obtaining a transcriptome and building an index**

 In order to quantify transcript-level abundances, Salmon requires a target *transcriptome*.
+This transcriptome is given to Salmon in the form of a (possibly compressed) multi-FASTA file, with each entry providing the sequence of a transcript[^1]

+[^1]:
-This transcriptome is given to Salmon in the form of a (possibly compressed) multi-FASTA file, with each entry providing the sequence of a transcript.
-Thus, when you are building a salmon index, **please do not build the index on the genome of the organism whose transcripts you want to quantify**, this is almost certainly not want you want to do and will not provide you with meaningful results.
+	When you are building a salmon index, **please do not build the index on the genome of the organism whose transcripts you want to quantify**, this is almost certainly not want you want to do and will not provide you with meaningful results.